sourcemeta/learnjsonschema.com/content/2020-12/meta-data/description.markdown

 ---
 keyword: "description"
 signature: "String"
+value: This keyword must be set to a string
 summary: "An explanation about the purpose of the instance described by the schema."
 kind: [ "annotation" ]
 instance: [ "any" ]